 There are many other activities, attractions and things to do in and around Townsville that volunteers can choose to do on their own (at own expense) outside of project hours.
 Take a look at the North Queensland Tourism website for ideas and suggestions.

-This program is based in the city of Townsville on the northeastern coast of Queensland.
-Townsville is Australia’s largest urban centre north of the Sunshine Coast with a population of around 181,000.
+The city of Townsville lies on the northeastern coast of Queensland.
+It is Australia’s largest urban centre north of the Sunshine Coast with a population of around 181,000.
 Considered the unofficial capital of North Queensland by locals, Townsville hosts a significant number of governmental, community and major business administrative offices for the northern half of the state.
 It is located in the dry tropics region of Queensland, adjacent to the central section of the Great Barrier Reef.
 The city is also a major industrial centre, home to one of the world’s largest zinc refineries, a nickel refinery and many other similar activities.
 The Port of Townsville is also being expanded to allow much larger cargo ships from Asia and the world’s largest passenger ships to visit.
 It is an increasingly important port due to its proximity to Asia and major trading partners such as China.

 Accommodation is included for the duration of this program (13 nights).
 While in Townsville and on Magnetic Island, volunteers will stay at a backpackers hostel.
 Students will share bunk rooms (single beds) in a safe, clean and comfortable location.
 Note that accommodation could be mixed gender and could be shared with others not on the program.
 We always try for standalone rooms for program participants, however this cannot be guaranteed.

 Students are responsible for their own meals and any associated costs while in Townsville and Magnetic Island.
 A communal kitchen is available for use at both backpackers.
 There are also plenty of cafes and restaurants in the area.

 Program Fee & Dates